RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Proposed Method

 The intuition behind this component is that passages showing some degree of memorization in the initial extraction are more likely to benefit from subsequent refinement, while those with poor initial outputs tend to see lower gains.
 As a result, by assigning a memorization score to each completion and only proceeding with further refinements for those extractions that exceed a predefined threshold, the pipeline becomes more cost efficient.

 Our hybrid scoring metric combines multiple signals.
-First, we leverage a Parrot BERT (Figure \ref{fig:bert_parrot}), which is a model trained to assign low reconstruction losses for completions that closely match or semantically resemble any part of the original text.
+First, we leverage a Parrot BERT (Figure~\ref{fig:bert_parrot}), which is a model trained to assign low reconstruction losses for completions that closely match or semantically resemble any part of the original text.
 However, as this alone provides only a general, content-wide memorization estimate, we further augment the metric with the ROUGE-L and Cosine Similarity metrics computed between the initial extraction and the target gold reference passage.
-Let $\sigma(z) = \frac{1}{1 + \exp(-z)}$, the memorization score $(m)$ is: